popdemtech/smartsite/walkthrough/2_Basics/4_1_add_auth.md

 ## Add Authentication with Auth0
-`my-app` will utilize the Auth0 service for authentication.
+`smartsite` will utilize the Auth0 service for authentication.
 Auth0 is a drop-in IAM solution to add authentication and authorization services to an application.
-Notably, it comes with single-sign on which will allow users of `my-app` to sign up with the social provider (e.g. Google, Apple) of their choice.
-In addition to the fundamental authentication flow featured in `my-app` Basics, Auth0 offers further authentication features such as multi-factor authentication, custom landing pages, and multi-domain applications.
+Notably, it comes with single-sign on which will allow users of `smartsite` to sign up with the social provider (e.g. Google, Apple) of their choice.
+In addition to the fundamental authentication flow featured in `smartsite` Basics, Auth0 offers further authentication features such as multi-factor authentication, custom landing pages, and multi-domain applications.

 ### 1. Sign up for Auth0
 Auth0 provides a user interface for configuring applications' authentication settings.
 Setting up an application in the interface is a step-by-step walkthrough process.